charleszipp/abode/docs/onboarding/07-logging.md

 - Logging for an Azure Digital Twins (ADT) instance primarily means capturing data about the [ADT data plane](https://docs.microsoft.com/en-us/rest/api/digital-twins/dataplane/twins) and sending that data to a Log Analytics Workspace to be queried for diagnostics and troubleshooting.
 - When visiting logs from within your ADT instance of the Azure portal, example Kusto queries related to the service are presented and ready for use.
 Furthermore, custom [Kusto queries](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/) are also possible.
 - Logs can also be concurrently sent to an Azure Event Hub and then routed to an alternative analytical service like [Time Series Insights](https://docs.microsoft.com/en-us/azure/time-series-insights/overview-what-is-tsi) (TSI).
 As a result, you don't have to solely rely on Kusto queries to analyze your data.
 - It's also possible to log tracked Metrics that come with the ADT platform.
-Metrics can be routed to and queried from the Log Analytics workspace, however, because Metrics concerns themselves with data that should be tracked over time, they are better candidates for being routed to a time-series database like what's contained by TSI.
+Metrics can be routed to and queried from the Log Analytics workspace, however, because many Metrics concerns themselves with data that's tracked over time, they are also great candidates for being routed to a time-series database like TSI's.

 ## Learning Exercises